 Tips To Improve Battery Performance on Android Devices

 On the contrary, the Android Operating System is packed with awesome features and as the technology evolves, more features are curated into the build.
-It seems that as the features go on increasing, while Smartphone Battery Life goes on decreasing.
-The instance when your battery is fully charged is joyful; but as we start we start using it, the battery flows out like a water.
-Ergo, we can stay dependent for a single day on Android Smartphones; otherwise, we will be missing out our important stuff!
+It seems like that as the features in Android OS go on increasing, the battery life of Smartphones goes on decreasing.
+The instance when our Smartphone battery is fully charged is joyful; but as we start using it, the battery flows out like a waterfall.
+Ergo, we can’t stay dependent only on Android Smartphones for the whole day; otherwise, we will definitely miss out some of our important stuff!

 Take Advantage of Inbuilt Battery Monitoring Tool

 Since from the Android 4.3 Jelly Bean version, Google has provided an inbuilt “Battery Monitoring Tool“.
 It provides complete information about battery like Remaining battery percentage , Phone running time, processes/apps and amount of battery ate by them.

 Now, if you have already exited any app and it’s still running in the background and you want to stop it permanently then use this battery monitoring tool.
 There are two ways to access Battery Monitoring Tool:

 1. Navigate to Notification section > Tap on Quick Settings > Tap on Battery Logo > You are in.

 2. Go to Settings > Tap on Battery > You are in.

 Now, from there, click on any app which you want to stop > Tap on Force Stop button to shut it down!

 GPS is common now-a-days.
 After installing numerous apps on your device; probably, you don’t even know which apps are using GPS service unnecessarily and consumes battery.
 Basically, to stop GPS service, we simply disable it.
 But in new Android 4.4 KitKat version, new GPS modes are added so that you can select any one of them depending on your preference.